Tipperary born Michael Meaney was buried alive for 61 days in Mitchelstown, County Cork in 1968.

-Despite his feat and being internationally acclaimed in the newspapers and on television at the time, his achievement was not recognised by the Guinness Book of Records.
+Despite this feat and being internationally acclaimed in newspapers and on television at the time, Michael Meany's achievement was not recognised by the Guinness Book of Records.

 You were down for sixty one days in all.